mai-rice.comJapanese rice, fermentation, pantry, no-waste

 Use the page to make the next kitchen decision quickly

-Dipping, finishing grilled foods, tofu, vegetables, hot pot, salads, and lighter savory dishes.
+Shabu-shabu, gyoza, sashimi, grilled fish, tofu, salads, and any dish that needs a clean bright finish.
 The page is built to help with bottle choice, use-case fit, and the moment when another pantry tool is actually smarter.

 Use the page to decide